neilherbertuk/modules/README.md

 Laravel Modules
 ===============

-A package to add modules to a laravel application.
+A package to add modules to a [Laravel](https://laravel.com/) 5 application.
 This package allows you to separate out code for parts of your application into their own dedicated "modules" or folders, allowing all code related to a specific section or function of your application to be stored in one place.

 Currently supports:
  - Controllers